New vs. Used Guitars: Which Should You Buy?

 The Epiphone Les Paul Special II: A Great Starter Guitar

-Tips for Buying a Used Guitar
+What to Look for When Buying a User Guitar

 No matter what your skill level, you’re going to need to evaluate a used instrument to decide if it is worth your time and money.
 So, what should you be looking for?